A Revolutionary Jet Bomber

 Work began in 1943.
 There were three prototypes under assembly before the war ended, and only the first one flew for the Germans.
 The task was to develop a fast bomber that could, for instance, hit the invasion beaches without fear of fighter interception.
 Head designer Dr. Hans Wocke proposed the revolutionary forward-swept wing shape in order to solve certain stability problems, such as placement of the bomb load in single location and to provide extra lift at slow airspeeds present at landing and takeoff.
 The concept was under consideration in Russia and the United States, but only in Germany was it considered for jet aircraft.

 The first prototype flew on 16 August 1944.
 It was assembled from spare parts of other aircraft such as the Heinkel 177 simply to test the aerodynamics.
 It had four jet engines, perhaps the first plane to have four.
 The craft flew well for the most part, but test pilot Siegfried Holzbaur noticed too much wing warping.
 By this time, the Luftwaffe High Command (Reichsluftfahrtministerium or "RLM") had given absolute priority to jet fighter designs, so all bomber projects were cancelled.
-However, as was often the case in Nazi Germany, the factory continued working on the project anyway.
+However, as was often the case in the Third Reich, the factory continued working on the project anyway.

 The first (V1) prototype continued on 17 test flights without crashing, but they all must have been at slow speed.
 The test pilot found the plane to be very maneuverable.
 In light of the failures of other cutting edge projects, that was not a bad introduction, and the flights enabled some sorting out of jet engine issues and the like.
 Ultimately, though, testing was shelved until March 1945, when work suddenly resumed for some reason.